saitej123/ERA-V1--PyTorch/README.md

 - The notebook includes the following steps:

-    1. **Data preprocessing**: Application of transformations on the MNIST dataset for data augmentation and normalization.
+    1. **Data Transformations**: Application of transformations on the MNIST dataset for data augmentation and normalization.
     2. **Model training**: Training the `CNN model` using the preprocessed training set.
     3. **Model testing**: Evaluation of the trained model on the test dataset and print of the loss and accuracy.
-    4. **Performance visualization**: Plotting of accuracy and `loss graphs` for both the training and test datasets.
+    4. **Performance visualization**: Plotting of `accuracy` and `loss graphs` for both the training and test datasets.

 ## Results

-The final trained model achieves an accuracy of 99.80% on the MNIST test set.
+The final trained model achieves an accuracy of 99.50% on the MNIST test set.

 ```
 Model Summary